amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm making a resume website for the assignment, but impostor syndrome and perfectionism trying to get the best of me.
 I care about this project a lot!
 I want to build projects I'm passionate about and showcase them on my website.
 Art, music, writing, video games, physical and mental well-being...it's all overwhelming.
 I hope I can choose at least one to focus on.

+### Day 49: October 10, 2020

+**Today's Progress**: Almost 50 days of coding and a month left before the end of Unit 1 in CoderGirl.
+Time has flown by so fast!
+Today, I spoke with one of my mentors during his office hours about my progress on Assignment 4.
+He says I'm on the right track with my HTML setup.

+**Thoughts**: Tomorrow, it will be time to style it and bring a design to life for my resume website.
+I'm nervous, but this project is another important step that can help me become a front-end web developer.

 ## Saved Example

 ### Day 1: June 27, Monday